-Wemyss Malts was founded in 2005 by William Wemyss.
-William had previous experience in the wine industry but decided that indulging in the family passion for whisky would be the next logical step.
-The Wemyss family have long established links with the scotch industry – the legendary John Haig built his first distillery on Wemyss land.
-Many modern distillers use barley grown on the estate to produce their whisky and Cameron Bridge grain distillery is only six miles from the family home at Wemyss Castle.
+William Wemyss had spent many years working in the wine industry and decided to expand the family business by becoming involved with the national drink of their homeland.
+Family connections to the industry go back some way for the legendary John Haig built his first distillery on Wemyss land.
+Even today, many distillers use barley grown on the family estate and Cameron Bridge grain distillery is only six miles from Wemyss Castle.

-The thought behind the name becomes clear when you nose it.
-Smoke and Ash leap out at you – like a damp, dying campfire.
-There’s also Honey, Orange and Lemon and Barley and Biscuit or even Pastry – reminded me a little of an Apple Pie.
-There’s a lovely silky texture on the palate with Orange and Caramel, lots of Pepper and that Smoke and Ash again with a strong hint of Liquorice.
+On the nose, you are greeted with Smoke and Ash which leap out the glass.
+Rather like a damp, dying campfire.
+There’s also Honey, Orange and Lemon, Biscuit and Pastry – Apple Pie even.
+There’s a lovely silky texture on the palate with Orange and Caramel, lots of Pepper and that Smoke and Ash again with a large helping of Liquorice.

-Smell: 18 / 20.
-Smokey but not over-poweringly so.
-There’s a strong Malty quality that shines through as well.
+Smell: Smokey but not over-poweringly so.
+There’s a strong malty quality that shines through as well.

-Value for Money: 9.5 / 10.
-Goes for around £40 in the UK and given the quality it’s a great buy.
-As the price of some single malts get higher and we are asked to pay more for younger and younger whisky, blended malts like this one represent great value for money.
+Value for Money: For around £40 this is a great buy.
+As the price of some single malts get higher and customers pay more for younger and younger whisky, blended malts like this represent some great value for money.

 Score: 45.5 / 50.
 Great stuff – assuming you like it smokey.
 If not, try some of the other releases from Wemyss, you won’t be disappointed.